gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 * [Election results and institutions around the globe](https://cses.org/) -- a collaborative project
 * [Quality of Government](https://www.gu.se/en/quality-government/qog-data) -- several open-source datasets, some extra information, all about Quality of Government
 * [The Global Open Data Index](http://index.okfn.org/place/) provides the most comprehensive snapshot available of the state of open government data publication.
 Read about the [methodology](http://index.okfn.org/methodology/)
+* [PPEG political parties, Presidents, Elections, and Governments](https://ppeg.wzb.eu/) -- The PPEG Database from around the world.
+It brings together a range of datasets produced by the department "Democracy & Democratization" of the WZB Berlin Social Science Center.

 ## Sports data